mitra42/localcoin/README.md

   * TODO should not be any QR/URL when sending 0
   * Adjust number to send
 * Bob: Scan QR/Click URL for Receive (see above)

+CURRENT STATE AS OF 13 MARCH
+none of the debugging (dont connect) or loading file directly work (cors) so run http-server in the directory open localhost:8080
+Allow use of camera
+Hit receive - to display QR code OR hold up a URL to have it scanned - notice in console it calls event in webcomponents.Top The QR codes in evernote for lotus wifi work fine for testing